F104T3D/network-speed-test/README.md

-# Python Network Speed Tester
+# Python Network Speed Test

 A simple Python script to test your internet connection speed.
 It measures: